 [Heading inserted in Gazette 22 May 2009 p.
 1701.]

 9A.
-Fees
+Fees (Sch.
+1)

 (1) The fee for the registration or recording of an instrument, order or other document of a kind mentioned in an item of Schedule 1 Division 1 is the fee specified in that item in relation to that instrument, order or other document.